Virtual boyfriends a match for China's single women

-BEIJING (AFP) - Chinese teen Robin spends hours online chatting to her man, who always has a sympathetic ear for her problems - as long as she's willing to pay him.
+BEIJING • Chinese teenager Robin spends hours online chatting to her man, who always has a sympathetic ear for her problems - as long as she is willing to pay him.

-These aren't seedy sex-chat lines, but men who charge for friendly and flirty online communication, from wake-up calls to lengthy text exchanges and video conversations.
+These are not seedy sex-chat lines, but men who charge for friendly and flirty online communication, from wake-up calls to lengthy text exchanges and video conversations.

-"If someone is willing to keep me company and chat, I'm pretty willing to spend money," said Robin, who didn't want to give her real name.
+"If someone is willing to keep me company and chat, I'm pretty willing to spend money," said the 19-year-old Robin, who did not want to give her real name.

 The option for intimacy on demand has gained popularity among China's middle-income young women, who are often focused on careers with no immediate plans to marry and start a family.

-Shops selling virtual friends and partners can be found on Chinese messaging app WeChat or on an e-commerce site like Taobao.
+Shops selling virtual friends can be found on Chinese messaging app WeChat or on an e-commerce site like Taobao.

-Several virtual boyfriends told AFP that most of their customers are single women in their 20s with disposable income.
+Several virtual boyfriends have told Agence France-Presse most of their clients are single women in their 20s with disposable income.

 By day, 22-year-old Xu Zhuansun is a foreign exchange trader in Beijing.
 By night, he chats with female clients who pay him to be their "boyfriend", something he has done for the past year.